 The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and their peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.
-It is for schools to decide how the Pupil Premium, allocated to schools per FSM pupil, is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.
+It is for schools to decide how the Pupil Premium, allocated to schools per FSM pupil as well as for Looked After Children and children of Service Families is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.

 Schools are free to spend the Pupil Premium as they see fit.
-However they will be held accountable for how they have used the additional funding to support pupils from low-income families.
-New measures are included in the performance tables that will capture the achievement of those deprived pupils covered by the Pupil Premium.
+However they will be held accountable for how they have used the additional funding.
+Measures are included in the performance tables that will capture the achievement of those pupils covered by the Pupil Premium.

 At Cotham Gardens Primary school we assess the needs of children eligible for Pupil Premium individually, and as a group of children.
 This allows us to identify barriers to progress and to address these issues with targeted and group interventions.
-Barriers identified include lower attendance and punctuality (some of our PP learners have to travel significant distances to get to school); not feeling calm, settled and ready to learn; lacking in confidence or resilience; not always having a wide range of out-of-school experiences to draw upon; not reading regularly when out of school; not always having an established home-school relationship with parents.
+Barriers identified include lower attendance and punctuality (some of our Pupil Premium learners have to travel significant distances to get to school); not feeling calm, settled and ready to learn; lacking in confidence or resilience; limited experiences impacting on language and understanding; less developed reading habits and reading comprehension skills.
+Some of our children will experience more than one of these barriers to learning.

 Priorities identified are:

-- targeting PP children’s progress to ensure that they make at least good progress throughout school, and that gaps close
+- targeting Pupil Premium Learners’ progress to ensure that they make at least good progress throughout school, and that gaps close

-- not feeling calm, settled and ready to learn
+- helping learners feel calm, settled and ready to learn

 What do we do?:

 - Promoting the achievement of Pupil Premium learners is built into performance management arrangements for teaching staff and many support staff.
-It will also be built into the structure of the Pupil Progress meetings that are held 3 times a year.
+It is also built into the structure of the Pupil Progress meetings that are held 3 times a year.
 These are strongly focussed upon the identification and removal of barriers to learning for individual children.
-We provide extra TA time, to target intervention programmes to close the gaps in the children’s learning.
+We provide extra Teaching Assistant (TA) time, to target intervention programmes to close the gaps in the children’s learning.
 TAs also work under the direction of the Classteacher to support Pupil Premium learners.

 - Pupil Premium learners whose attendance and/or punctuality causes concern are monitored and reviewed on a regular basis by the Senior Office Administrator and Headteacher alongside the Educational Welfare Officer where appropriate.
-Our Family Support Team support in cases where are particular emotional/health issues that impact on attendance.
+Our Learning Mentor supports in cases where there are particular emotional/health issues that impact on attendance.

 - Our school firmly believes that children need to feel secure and emotionally settled to learn effectively.
 To this end we offer various therapeutic interventions including ‘Drawing for Talking’ which helps children to develop their awareness of and ability to manage their emotions and ‘LEGO: Build to Express’ which helps children to communicate a whole range of topics that they might have felt challenging to talk about on their own.